 5. Find suppliers for raw materials

-The primary raw materials required for paper roll production are jumbo paper rolls (which are cut into small rolls), the cores, packing material and cartons (to pack the rolls for shipping).
+The primary raw materials required for paper roll production are jumbo paper rolls (which are cut into small rolls), the plastic and paperboard cores, packing material and cartons (to pack the rolls for shipping).
 Before starting your business, you will need to find dependable suppliers for these materials.
 Only then will you be able to ensure steady and high quality production as well as profitability.

 It is strongly advised that you find two or three reliable suppliers for each raw material you will need.
 If you have only one supplier and that supplier runs out of materials or stops production for some reason (e.g. fire, weather, mechanical breakdowns), your manufacturing will come to a screeching halt, which means you will fail to deliver to your customers and lose huge amounts of business.
 If you cannot source your supplies locally, then try to import them from overseas.